Angelo Cereser

 Angelo Cereser (born 6 April 1944) is a former Italian professional footballer who played as a defender.

 Career

 In his youth, Cereser played for San Donà.
 With San San Donà, he debuted in Serie D, making 12 appearances in two seasons.

 In 1962, he was bought by Torino, where he spent most of his career.
-During his ten seasons at Torino, he played a total of 311 games, scoring 5 goals, and winning two Coppa Italia.
-In 2021, he was inducted into Torino F.C.
-Hall of Fame.
+During his several seasons at Torino, he played a total of 311 games, scoring five goals and winning two Coppa Italia.
+In 2021, he was inducted into the Torino FC Hall of Fame.

 He ended his career at Bologna in 1979.